Does Bluetooth use data? I didn’t think so until my 20 something daughter showed me her cell bill for the month.

-It’s possible that other electrical appliances interfere with the signal between the two devices, so the hopping continues while they’re paired, with changes of frequency thousands of time per second.
+It’s possible that other electrical appliances interfere with the signal between the two devices, so the hopping continues while they’re paired, with changes of frequency thousands of times per second.
 Not only does the hopping process reduce the possibility of interference, but it also improves security.

-That’s what happens in one piconet
+That’s what happens in one piconet.

 Are you still with me?

 I think you’ll agree we now know how cellular, Wi-Fi, and Bluetooth technologies work.

 Now it’s time to answer the following question.

 Does Bluetooth Use Data?